adl/hoaf/README.md

 Goals
 -----

-Design a format, inspired from [`ltl2dstar`'s format](http://www.ltl2dstar.de/docs/ltl2dstar.html#output-format-dstar), but which:
+Design a format, inspired by [`ltl2dstar`'s format](http://www.ltl2dstar.de/docs/ltl2dstar.html#output-format-dstar), but which:

 - is more compact when a lot of atomic propositions are used, or when the automaton is not complete.
 - supports non-deterministic and alternating omega-automata.